Are there any costs involved in taking part in the competition?

 Who will evaluate our experiment proposal?

 A group of physicists and engineers will pre-select the proposals.
-From 2014-2018 the short-listed experiments were sent to the SPSC, the committee that validates all proposals for experiments at the laboratory’s Super Proton Synchrotron (SPS) and Proton Synchrotron (PS) accelerators, which selected the winners.
-In 2019 a joined committee of DESY and CERN scientists will select the winners.
+Most of the people taking part in the selection are members of the SPSC, the committee that validates all proposals for experiments at the CERN’s Super Proton Synchrotron (SPS) and Proton Synchrotron (PS) accelerators.

 Can we get an antimatter beam?

-What are the professional physicists at DESY doing with the beam?
+What are the professional physicists at CERN doing with the beam?

 Can we bring our own equipment/detectors to the beam?

-In principle, this is possible, but we have to evaluate it individually.
-So please contact us during your early planning phase.
+In principle, this is possible, but we have to evaluate it individually, in particular if the material has potential hazards (e.g. fire, toxicity, etc..).
+Please contact us during your early planning phase if you think of bringing your equipment to CERN.

 Is it possible to use a virus sample or bacteria in the experiment?
 What about other biological material?